 The first recorded use of the Aussie oil was in the 1920s, when it was revered as a germ fighter.
 In fact, Australian soldiers were supposedly encouraged to keep the oil in their military kits during World War II as an antibiotic.
 It quickly spread to the United Kingdom, Germany, France, Italy, Denmark, Sweden, and other European countries, and these days there are massive plantations across Western Australia, Queensland, and New South Wales growing the product on a large scale.
 The oil has a slightly astringent and woody scent, and you can find it both as a neat essential oil and as an active component in various topical salves and creams.

 What can you use it for?

 1. As a smell-good treatment for colds and aches.

 One of nature's finest antibiotics, tea tree oil is most often lauded for its bacteria-busting abilities.
 As far as essential oils go, it is also relatively affordable.
 Use a drop or two of the oil on a warm washcloth and inhale to help treat mild colds, coughs, and toothaches whenever they come up.

 2. As a dandruff-fighting shampoo booster.

 Tea tree oil is very effective against dandruff.
-It's pretty amazing that it can be used to combat acne, which is thought of as an oil issue, and dandruff, which is viewed as a dryness issue.
 One study found that using shampoo that contained tea tree oil was an effective way to improve mild to moderate dandruff.
 The group that used the oil for four weeks showed a 41 percent improvement in symptoms (less itchiness, scaliness, etc.) compared to the placebo group, which had an 11 percent improvement.
 These days, many shampoo brands use tea tree oil as an active ingredient, but you can also make your own by mixing 1 tablespoon of baking soda into 1 cup of water and throwing in 5 or 6 drops of tea tree oil.